Olivia Jade Spotted And Kissing Boyfriend Jackson Guthy Amidst Lori Loughlin’s Legal Troubles

-Olivia Jade Giannulli has been spotted kissing her boyfriend, singer-songwriter Jackson Guthy at Disneyland as her parents continue to grapple with legal issues related to the college admissions scandal.
+Olivia Jade Giannulli has been spotted kissing her boyfriend, singer-songwriter Jackson Guthy, at Disneyland as her parents continue to grapple with legal issues related to the college admissions scandal.
 TMZ posted a video of the couple at “the happiest place on Earth” while they visited the new Star Wars Galaxy’s Edge attraction.
 It looks like Olivia Jade might have been trying to be incognito as she’s wearing shades along with a black top and jean shorts.

 As Hollywood Life notes, Jackson and Olivia broke up for a short time after the news of the scandal broke.
 But a photo of him kissing her recently popped up on his Instagram page which confirmed that they’d reconciled.

-Olivia Jade has been keeping a relatively low profile, ever since her parents were accused of paying $500,000 to get her and her sister, Isabella Giannulli, into the University of Southern California.
+Olivia Jade has been keeping a relatively low profile ever since her parents were accused of paying $500,000 to get her and her sister, Isabella Giannulli, into the University of Southern California.
 The Giannulli sisters allegedly posed as rowing recruits but have never participated in that sport before.

 Olivia once had a thriving career as a social media influencer thanks to her over a million followers on YouTube and Instagram.
 But as The Cut notes, in the wake of the scandal, Olivia has lost brand deals which undermined her earning potential as an influencer.
 One of the lucrative brand deals she lost was with cosmetics brand, Sephora.